DDHarry/Erlang_Quick_guide_and_Training/Erlang-idioms/README.md

  >> [0,1,2]
 ```

-We recognise the same pattern > we abstract the similar part with map/2 (or mapm to show it is different from Erlang:sys).
+We recognize the same pattern > we abstract the similar part with map/2 (or mapm to show it is different from Erlang:sys).

 ```erlang
 4> fun_b:mapm(fun fun_b:decr/1, L).